-a., The representation of a physical process through discrete, binary values.
+a., The representation of an object or physical process through discrete, binary values.
 In contrast to an analogue representation of an object or physical process, a digitally-encoded representation does not resemble the original.
+[Computer and Information Sciences]

 digital archaeology